The benefits and indicators your child might need dental sealants

 The actual process of sealant placement is rather easy for the patient.
 Because no tooth structure is removed, there is no need for an injection or local anesthetic.
 First, the biting surface of the tooth is cleaned and prepared with a cleaning agent known as “etchant.”
 After being properly etched, a bonding agent is placed and the sealant is flowed into the deep grooves of the teeth and then “cured” with a high-intensity blue light.
 The key to successful sealant placement is keeping the tooth dry and preventing saliva from contaminating the biting surface while the sealant is being placed.
 It is for this reason that very young children sometimes may not be candidates for sealants if the teeth cannot be properly isolated.
 Proper follow-up care is important in ensuring the longevity and success of sealants as well as limiting habits that may damage sealants (e.g., chronic ice cube chewing).

 Sealants are a safe

 Sealants are a safe and effective way of preventing the most common type of cavities in school-aged children and help prevent the need for more extensive dental treatment in the future.
-If you have any questions about whether sealants would be an appropriate treatment for your child, be sure to ask Dr. Rubin at your next dental visit.
+If you have any questions about whether sealants would be an appropriate treatment for your child, contact our office online or call 214 618 5200.